 Below you can see a network map of the conversations with the number one influencer Scott Brinker at the centre.
 Be sure to click on the map to enjoy the full size network diagram in greater detail.

-The most popular topic mentioned in tweets and blogs by the top MarTech influencers was Social Media with a 24% share of voice, illustrating how import social media is in the context of MarTech.
 Content Marketing was the 2nd most popular topic, receiving 18% of all mentions among the top MarTech influencers and brands.
 The next most popular topic was Tips with an 11% share of voice, which is most likely related to content marketing and those ever so popular 5 tips posts!
 Data received a 10% share of voice showing the importance of how platforms deal with data in the context of MarTech.
 Digital Marketing received an 8% share of all mentions, followed by SEO with 7%.
 Blog and B2B both received a 6% share of voice, followed finally by Trends and Tools which both received a 5% share of mentions among the top 100 MarTech influencers and brands.

 TOP 50 INFLUENCERS

 Below is a list of the top 50 influencers talking about MarTech on Twitter.
 If you want to see who ranks from 50-100 be sure to download the full report by clicking the download button below!

 |Rank||Twitter Handle||Name||Company||Influencer Score|